bengl/pitesti/README.md

 # PITESTI

 **`pitesti`** is a tiny test framework for promises *only*.
-It's only been tested on iojs 3.x, so YMMV on earlier versions of node/iojs.
+It's only been tested on node v4.0.0, so YMMV on earlier versions of node/iojs.

 ## GOALS